Worst-case Nonlinear Regression with Error Bounds: Numerical examples

 Consider the problem of controlling the non-minimum phase system with transfer function $G(s)=(s-0.5)/(s^2+0.4s+1)$ from the input $u$ to the output $\tau$, under constraints $-\dumax\leq \Delta u(t)\leq \dumax$, $\dumax=0.5$, and $-\tau_{\rm max}\leq \tau(t)\leq \tau_{\rm max}$, $\tau_{\rm max}=1.2$, for tracking setpoints $r(t)\in[-1,1]$.
 We consider the linear MPC formulation~\eqref{eq:linear-MPC} with prediction horizon $N=N_u=N_c=20$, and weights $Q_\tau=1$, $Q_{\Delta u}=0.1$, $\rho_2=100$, $\rho_1=0$.
 The resulting mpQP problem~\eqref{eq:mpQP} has $x\in\rr^4$ as parameter vector (2 states, 1 reference, 1 previous input), $z\in\rr^{21}$ as optimization vector (future control moves and slack), and 80 linear inequalities.

 We want to approximate the resulting MPC control law $y=f(x)$ using the approach of Section~\ref{sec:mpqp} with a NN model $\NN(x;\theta)$ as in~\eqref{eq:mpqp-network}, except that we use two layers of 20 and 10 neurons, respectively, replace $\zmin=-\dumax+u_{-1}$, $\zmax=\dumax+u_{-1}$ in the saturation function to enforce input increment constraints, and collect samples to minimize the worst-case approximation error.
-To this end, we initialize Algorithm~\ref{algo:max_error_fit} with $N_0=1000$ samples generated by LHS in $\XX=\{x: [-3\ -3\ -1\ -2.5]^\top\leq x\leq [-3\ -3\ -1\ -2.5]^\top\}$, which is an over-estimation of the region of interest for the system based on closed-loop MPC simulations for difference reference excitations, for $M=1000$ active-learning iterations, with regularization $r(\theta)=10^{-4}\|\theta\|^2$ and $\nu=10^{-4}$ in~\eqref{eq:nu-weight}.
+To this end, we initialize Algorithm~\ref{algo:max_error_fit} with $N_0=1000$ samples generated by LHS in $\XX=\{x: [-3\ -3\ -1\ -2.5]^\top\leq x\leq [3\ 3\ 1\ 2.5]^\top\}$, which is an over-estimation of the region of interest for the system based on closed-loop MPC simulations for different reference excitations, for $M=1000$ active-learning iterations, with regularization $r(\theta)=10^{-4}\|\theta\|^2$ and $\nu=10^{-4}$ in~\eqref{eq:nu-weight}.
 Each sample is generated by solving the associated QP problem using the solver~\cite{ABA22b}.
-The results, obtained in $3592.24$~s, are shown in Figure~\ref{fig:mpc-1}.
-The resulting WCE is $\bar e^\star=4.394\cdot 10^{-2}$, while the MSE is $1.418\cdot 10^{-4}$.
+The results, obtained in $2233.3$\,s ($1947.7$\,s spent on training, $280.9$\,s in global optimization), are shown in Figure~\ref{fig:mpc-1}.
+The resulting WCE is $\bar e^\star=6.4602\cdot 10^{-2}$, while the MSE is $2.8812\cdot 10^{-4}$.

-For comparison, we train the same model {\it without active learning} using $10^5$ randomly-generated samples, using both MSE loss and the loss~\eqref{eq:softmax}.
-In the first case, we obtain a MSE = $9.2014\cdot 10^{-4}$ but a considerably larger WCE $\bar e=0.4185$ over $\XX$, while with the loss~\eqref{eq:softmax} an MSE = $2.500\cdot 10^{-4}$ and still a large WCE = $0.3087$.
-The models were trained in $125.59$~s and $129.70$~s, respectively, using the \texttt{jax-sysid} package~\cite{Bem25} from $10$ different random initializations.
-This highlights that ($i$) only judging the quality of the approximation based on MSE can be misleading, and ($ii$) the importance of an active-learning approach when minimizing the WCE is of central importance.
+For comparison, we train the same model {\it without active learning} using $10^5$ randomly-generated samples, with both MSE loss and the loss~\eqref{eq:softmax}.
+In the first case, we obtain an MSE = $6.2401\cdot 10^{-4}$ but a considerably larger WCE $\bar e=0.3989$ over $\XX$, while with the loss~\eqref{eq:softmax} we get an MSE = $5.2893\cdot 10^{-4}$ and still a large WCE = $0.3982$.
+The models were trained in $69.81$\,s and $79.29$\,s, respectively, using the \texttt{jax-sysid} package~\cite{Bem25} from $10$ different random initializations.
+This highlights that ($i$) only judging the quality of the approximation based on MSE can be misleading, and ($ii$) the importance of an active-learning approach when minimizing the WCE.